 Sierra Leone reported on the implementation of its NAP, as well as WPS commitments, in its national reporting for Beijing+25 and in preparation for CSW64 (2020).
-Specifically, the country stated that the implementation of the first NAP was affected by the advent of Ebola, and it expired in 2014 without achieving many of its strategic objectives.
+Specifically, the country stated that the implementation of the first NAP was affected by the outbreak of Ebola, and it expired in 2014 without achieving many of its strategic objectives.
 In November 2015, UN Women hired a consultant to undertake the final evaluation of the Sierra Leone National Action Plan on UNSCR 1325 and 1820 (2010-2014).
 Consultations were carried out throughout the country in collaboration with the National Steering Committee members, a structure formed for the implementation of the NAP, and offered recommendations for the second NAP.

 Sierra Leone gained independence from the United Kingdom in 1961, after decades of colonial rule under the British empire.
 The country was subsequently ruled under a military dictatorship from 1967 to 1968.
 The most recent history of armed conflict in Sierra Leone is the civil war, which lasted from 1991 until 2002.

 The war had a disproportionate impact on women and girls, with thousands of women subjected to sexual violence as a weapon of war.
 In 2004, the Special Court for Sierra Leone ruled that the systematic violence that women were subjected to as “bush wives” during the war constituted a new crime against humanity in the form of forced marriage.
+Similarly, sexual and gender-based violence (SGBV) increased alarmingly in the Ebola outbreak of 2014, including an uptick of girls impregnated by a male household member or security agents enforcing quarantine.
+On the 7th February 2019 Julius Maada Bio, the President of Sierra Leone, made an official declaration of a National Emergency on Rape and Sexual Violence, as a prevention and response mechanism.

 Global Gender Gap Index 2020